janegwaww/office-site-gatsby-template/src/pages/productcenter/index.md

               image: /img/product/features1.png
               alt: features
               description: >
-                  The self-developed zero-threshold scene variable mining artifact has the ability to provide independent historical learning data that is comparable to the autonomous learning ability of industry experts. / For enterprise users: full closed loop, independent iteration, in the shortest time, with the lowest research and development costs, control the industry's operation mechanism, give the scene deep computing power, let each enterprise user stand out, know oneself, know one another, and endless battles, giving life and spirituality to the business scene . / For individual users: scenes that are updated every moment, covering all walks of life, health and wellness, academic majors, career planning, diet life, leisure and entertainment, psychological diagnosis, clothing fashion, zero-touch exposure penetrates into every life A corner of the artificial intelligence algorithm.
+                  The self-developed zero-threshold scene variable mining artifact can provide independent historical learning data that is comparable to the autonomous learning ability of industry experts. / For enterprise users: full-closed loop, independent iteration, in the shortest time, with the lowest research and development costs, control the industry's operation mechanism, give the scene deep computing power, let each enterprise user stand out, know oneself, know one another, and endless battles, giving life and spirituality to the business scene. / For individual users: scenes that are updated every moment, covering all walks of life, health, and wellness, academic majors, career planning, diet life, leisure and entertainment, psychological diagnosis, clothing fashion, zero-touch exposure penetrates every life A corner of the artificial intelligence algorithm.
             - heading: Information Intelligence INFOPLUS
               image: /img/product/features2.png
               alt: features
               description: >
-                  International first-class NLP (Natural Language Processing) algorithm team, a fully modular intelligent application product. / Automated information source processing: For information processing business (e.g., text) of different industries, improve the efficiency of enterprise information business processing. / Autonomous learning: Support the self-cultivation model, combine the customer's own data, autonomous iteration, and zero AI threshold to create the word of the text intelligent world. / Information logic map: Mining the business logic behind information, not limited to "literal" operation optimization, to achieve deep business logic mining and information combing.
+                  International first-class NLP (Natural Language Processing) algorithm team, a fully modular intelligent application product. / Automated information source processing: For information processing business (e.g., text) of different industries, improve the efficiency of enterprise information business processing. / Autonomous learning: Support the self-cultivation model, combine the customer's data, autonomous iteration, and zero AI threshold to create the word of the text intelligent world. / Information logic map: Mining the business logic behind information, not limited to "literal" operation optimization, to achieve deep business logic mining and information combing.
             - heading: Data Protocol:Hyper Data Pre-processing Protocol
               image: /img/product/features3.png
               alt: features